IBM-Cloud/get-started-node/README-CF-DeploymentOptions.md

 Two buildpack related details can optionally be specified when deploying Node.js applications:

-* a which Node.js buildpack to use (listed above) - this can be specified on the CLI
+* a which Node.js buildpack to use (listed above) - this can be specified on the CLI or manifest.yml file.
 * a specific version of the Node.js engine - this can only be specified in the package.json file

 ## Deployment Examples